moa-mnsr/novel/README.md

 # Novel

-Currently using GitHub as a tool for editing the text itself as well as for constructing the presentation of the work via a website.
+Currently using GitHub as a tool for editing the text itself as well as for constructing the presentation of the work online.
+A working version of the text-as-website can be found [here](https://novel1.netlify.app/).

 ### Editing process with version control
 Version control helps me to keep multiple versions ready at hand and visible to me.
 This way I can gather different drafts in one place and not be afraid to dramatically alter the text as needed.
 It also prevents me from simply erasing what I have done before I have had the time to have critical distance and decide what's worth keeping.